 When the 350 GTV was unveiled at the Turin Auto Show, rather than having horses under the hood the display car had bricks hidden there instead.
 It was unfinished, so the bricks were used to weigh the front end of the car down as it would have with an engine installed.

 The Lamborghini relationship with Italy's premier tire manufacturer goes all the way back to 1963 and the choice to put Pirelli rubber on the 350 GTV.
 Since then, every Lamborghini has arrived wearing Pirelli rubber and many models have tires that are made to measure by the Pirelli factory.

 Ever wondered why Lamborghini cars have always been thin on the ground in racing?
 The man himself believed it was a waste of time and resources and refused to start a factory race team.
 It was a strict rule at Lamborghini until recently when the company allied itself with the Swiss watchmaker brand Blancpain to form Automobili Lamborghini S.p.A.

-Anyone who was anyone in the 1960s owned a Miura, including Frank Sinatra who's model was orange, with orange shag carpeting and wild boar skin seats.
+Anyone who was anyone in the 1960s owned a Miura, including Frank Sinatra, whose model was orange with orange shag carpeting and wild boar skin seats.
 It was Sinatra who's credited with announcing: "You buy a Ferrari when you want to be somebody.
 You buy a Lamborghini when you are somebody."